psf/bylaws/bylaws.md

 become a Supporting Member without any further action on the part of such member or the corporation.

 **Section 4.6.
-Managing Members.** To be eligible for membership as a Managing Member, a person must declare their intention to be a Managing Member to the corporation in writing, by e-mail or through other electronic means approved by the Board of Directors and such person must sign up for one or more of the corporation's Working Groups as set forth in Article VII.
-In addition, all members of the Board of Directors shall be deemed to be Managing Members.

-Each Managing Member shall spend at least five (5) hours per month working in their Working Group(s) in order to maintain such member's status as a Managing Member.

-Managing Members must certify through a method approved by the Board of Directors, that such member continues to meet the requirements set forth in this Section 4.6 in order to remain a Managing Member for the following year.

-Managing Members have voting rights in the corporation and are counted for the purposes of quorum at meetings of the members.

-The Board of Directors may, from time to time, create alternate eligibility requirements for Managing Members.
+Managing Members.** All active Managing Members who were eligible prior to the adoption of these Bylaws shall be re-certified as Contributing Members as described in Section 4.7 of these Bylaws.

 **Section 4.7.
-Contributing Members.** To be eligible for membership as a Contributing Member, a person must declare their intention to be a Contributing Member to the corporation in writing, by e-mail or through other electronic means approved by the Board of Directors and such person must commit to working at least five hours per month on projects that advance the mission of the Python Software Foundation, where the work relates to the creation or maintenance of open source software available to the public at no charge.
+Contributing Members.** To be eligible for membership as a Contributing Member, a person must apply in writing, by e-mail or through other electronic means approved by the Board of Directors and such person must commit to volunteering at least five hours per month on projects that advance the mission of the Python Software Foundation, subject to any guidelines established by the Board of Directors.

 Contributing Members must certify through a method approved by the Board of Directors, that such member met and will continue to meet the requirements set forth in this Section 4.7 in order to remain a Contributing Member for the following year.

+Any software or other works of authorship produced as part of a Contributing Member's certified volunteer work must be made available to the public at no charge under an open source license.

 Contributing Members have voting rights in the corporation and are counted for the purposes of quorum at meetings of the members.